f5devcentral/f5-rseries-training/docs/automating_rseries.rst

 `F5 rSeries API Workflows <https://clouddocs.f5.com/api/rseries-api/rseries-api-workflows.html>`_

-Below is a smaple of some of the workflows available, and there are many more.
+Below is a smaple of some of the workflows available in the link above, and there are many more.

 .. image:: images/automating_rseries/image2.png
   :align: center